iiab/iiab-factory/content/vector-tiles/README.md

 ### Summary Architecture

-1. OpenMapTiles.com regularly publishes OpenStreetMap (OSM) data into [MVT](https://www.mapbox.com/vector-tiles/) Mapbox Vector Tile format, for dozens of regions around the world.
+1. OpenMapTiles.com somewhat regularly publishes OpenStreetMap (OSM) data into [MVT](https://www.mapbox.com/vector-tiles/) Mapbox Vector Tile format, for many dozens of regions around the world.
 (This is an [open standard](https://www.mapbox.com/vector-tiles/specification/) which puts all of a region's vector tiles into a single SQLite database, in this case serialized as [PBF](https://wiki.openstreetmap.org/wiki/PBF_Format) and then delivered in a single .mbtiles file.)
 1. Internet-in-a-Box (IIAB) works with these highly zoomable regional vector map datasets &mdash; each such .mbtiles file has a very minimal footprint &mdash; yet displays exceptional geographic detail.
 IIAB's space-constrained microSD cards (typically running in a Raspberry Pi) greatly benefit!
 1. Thankfully the [MBTiles](https://github.com/mapbox/mbtiles-spec) file format can be used to store either raster/bitmap tilesets or vector tilesets.
 So 4 essential data files are needed = 1 city search database + 3 .mbtiles files:
    1. cities1000.sqlite (25 MB, to search for all cities worldwide whose populations are larger than 1000)